Sohou08/AWS_cloud/MNIST/Step.md

 --> git clone <Github link>
---> Choose your kernel (virtual environnment created previously) --> In your virtual environnment:  Run the model and save it The only thing that you need in this step is the model called <cnn-mnist>
+--> Choose your kernel (virtual environnment created previously) --> In your virtual environnment:  Run the model and save it The result is to get the model called <cnn-mnist>
 ```

 ## STEP 2 : SET UP WEB SERVER APPLICATION ##